-EF is a massive educational tour company offering global group travel to students of all ages, and companions -- parents, sibs, wives, whoever.
-Tours are accompanied by at least one adult and run year 'round.
-Read an EF company profile and read on to find an EF trip and get going.
+EF is a massive educational tour company offering global group travel to students of all ages, and companions -- parents, siblings, wives, whoever.
+EF Tours are accompanied by at least one adult and run year 'round.

 Decide How to Pay

-The big question: how to come up with the bucks?
-A teacher in Virginia Beach runs student group travel through her school's student loan program -- worth asking your admin.
+The big question: How to come up with the bucks?
+A teacher in Virginia Beach runs student group travel through her school's student loan program -- an idea worth asking your admin about.
 EF Tours offers an auto payment plan -- exceedingly affordable at $50/month and up, billed monthly to your credit card.
 You're the ultimate judge on spending money brought along; remember that lunch is not included in an EF tour's cost.

-Conisder asking parents to pay -- travel is as broadening as college.
+Consider asking your parents to pay -- travel is as broadening as college.

-Once you've made the decision to go, enrolling is a snap -- the teacher or adult organizing the trip will probably disseminate sign-up info or you can sign up online with a $95 enrollment fee (typical of group student travel companies).
-You can also sign up over the phone: 1-800-665-5364.
+Once you've made the decision to go, enrolling is a snap -- the teacher or adult organizing the trip will probably disseminate sign-up info or you can sign up online with an enrollment fee (typical of group student travel companies).

 Once you enroll in any kind of group travel and pay your money, you've made a contractual commitment with the company organizing the travel.
 Understand what you're signing and saying.

-EF Tours has two new tech trip helpers cooking for 2006, both aimed at integrating international experience, via student travel, and technology.
-If you're one of the many student travelers who'd rather carry earbuds than guidebooks, you'll find EF on iTunes, or TourCasts, great trip guides via iPod.
-And EF is also introducing iStory Tours: traveling with your own Apple tech.
-After enrolling, you can download walking tours and more, narrated by EF tour directors, to whet your travel tastebuds.
+EF Tours has two tech trip helpers, both aimed at integrating international experience, via student travel, and technology.
+If you're one of the many student travelers who'd rather carry earbuds than guidebooks, you'll find EF on iTunes or TourCast, great trip guides via iPod.
+And EF is also introducing iStory Tours: Traveling with your own Apple tech.
+After enrolling, you can download walking tours and more, narrated by EF tour directors, to whet your travel taste buds.

 Get Pre-Departure Info

 EF offers school accreditation for travel; sign up well before you travel.
-Get a one-hour semester credit for $100 through Eastern Washington University and EF, and check high school accreditation possibilities with your school -- tell 'em EF has its own education panel and employs someone full-time in its US office to handle school credit for travel.
-Your teacher may choose to provide class credit independently: propose it.
+Get a one-hour semester credit through Eastern Washington University and EF.
+Check high school accreditation possibilities with your school - tell them EF has its own education panel and employs someone full-time in its US office to handle school credit for travel.
+Your teacher may choose to provide class credit independently: Propose it.
 Your EF tour consultant (above) can help.